mantidproject/mantid/docs/source/algorithms/CalculatePlaczek-v1.rst

    P_\text{scaled} = (1 + P) * p_\text{packingFraction}

-where `P` is the Placzek correction factor, and `p` is the packing fraction.
+where :math:`P` is the Placzek correction factor, and :math:`p` is the packing fraction.

 Physics
 -------